Hamilton on Disney Plus a heartwarming hybrid of play and TV movie

 Hamilton is the United States' origin story told with a diverse cast of Black, Asian and brown performers.
 There are shoutouts to the role immigrants played in the founding of this country.
 "Immigrants, we get the job done," Marquis de Lafayette (Daveed Diggs) famously tells Hamilton in a hilarious scene this US immigrant inexplicably missed the first time I saw Hamilton.
 There are references to the divide between North and South and the need to end slavery.
 There are political schemes, family drama and romantic plots.
 Best of all, the show honors writing as a way of life.
 You know, the whole writing like he's running out of time Hamilton does.

-Discuss: Hamilton on Disney Plus review: A heartwarming hybrid of play and movie
+Discuss: Hamilton on Disney Plus a heartwarming hybrid of play and TV movie

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.